TL;DR

 Common mistakes

 - Letting AI estimate effort.
-Estimates are your job; AI sequences what you provided.
+Estimates encode context only your team has.
+AI sequences what you provide; it does not invent dev-days.

 FAQ